Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 ***What levers affect power***
-From the above calculation of power, there are 3 levers that affect power:
+From the above calculation of power, 3 levers affect power:

 1) $$ \alpha $$: To increase power, we can increase our alpha, but this is a trade-off between making a Type I error (false positive) and a Type II error (false negative).